 Note

-Despite being a “Shield” does not scale with the %increase shield stat.
+Despite being a “Shield”, it does not scale with the %increase shield stat.
 However, it scales with the shielding improvement from Versatility.

 Fixed Skills